MRCIEU/rhds-tcga/README.md

 ### Example analysis

-There are two example analyses performed in `analysis.qmd` and summarized in the `analysis.html` report.
+There are two example analyses performed in `scripts/analysis.qmd` and summarized in the `docs/analysis.html` report.

 ```
-quarto render scripts/analysis.qmd
+quarto render scripts/analysis.qmd --output-dir docs
 ```

 1. The methylation dataset has observations performed on both tumor and